jaenib/setseeker/README.md

 <br>what it does:

-&nbsp; -- creates a new virtual environment with a fresh python installation that is independent from the main environment
+&nbsp; - creates a new virtual environment with a fresh python installation that is independent from the main environment

-&nbsp; -- installs all required python modules there
+&nbsp; - installs all required python modules there

-&nbsp; -- creates the folders
+&nbsp; - creates the folders

-&nbsp; -- there is prompt to enter your soulseek credentials so it can store them encrypted, so the main module can later use them to access soulseek
+&nbsp; - there is prompt to enter your soulseek credentials so it can store them encrypted, so the main module can later use them to access soulseek

-this step is skippable and you can store them later or enter them every time.
+&nbsp;&nbsp; this step is skippable and you can store them later or enter them every time.